elk-audio/elk-docs/documents/elk_examples_overview.md

 This example contains the following files:

-1. elk_multi_fx.json - the SUSHI configuration file.
+1. elk_multi_fx.json - the Sushi configuration file.
 2. elk_multi_fx_open_stage_control_gui.json - the Open Stage Control GUI.
 3. elk_multi_fx_main_app - a python script that acts as a middleman, a 'glue' app, between Sushi and the Open stage control GUI.

-This is more complex example that demonstrates how it's possible to add a simple 'glue' app between Sushi and an external hardware controller or software GUI to enable 2-way communication between the controller and Sushi as well as setting parameter values and programs over gRPC.
+This is a more complex example, demonstrating a simple 'glue' app between Sushi and an external hardware controller or software GUI, to enable 2-way communication between the controller and Sushi, as well as setting parameter values and programs over gRPC.
 An Open Stage Control setup is provided, but the OSC paths are deliberately named so as to mimick those of a hardware control surface set up with Sensei.

 The example consists of 4 simple effect plugins in series, each having 1 adjustable parameter, an enabled/disabled button with indicator and 4 preset slots.